-The requirements surrounding work permits in Poland vary depending on an expat's nationality.
+The requirements surrounding work permits in Poland vary depending on your nationality, with the Polish government continuously refining the system to meet labour market demands.

-Since Poland officially became part of the EU in 2004, efforts have been made to standardise the work permit process.
+Since Poland officially joined the EU in 2004, efforts have been made to standardise the work permit process.
 Rules and regulations are becoming more closely aligned with the directives used by other EU countries.
+Significant changes are planned for 2025, including a new electronic submission portal for permit applications to streamline the process.

 Types of work permits for Poland

-There are a few types of work visas for Poland, but most new arrivals wanting to work in Poland will apply for a Type A visa, which allows expats to work in Poland if a Polish company employs them.
-Expats who sit on management boards typically apply for a Type B visa, which allows them to live in Poland for six months or more during the course of a year.
-Otherwise, the Type C work permit allows expats to work in Poland for a company that is not Polish.
-The Type D visa is specifically for expats who work in export services for a non-Polish company.
+There are several types of work permits for Poland, but most new arrivals wanting to work in Poland will apply for a Type A permit, which allows you to work in Poland if a Polish company employs you.
+If you sit on management boards, you would typically apply for a Type B permit, which allows you to live in Poland for six months or more during the course of a year.
+Otherwise, the Type C work permit allows you to work for a non-Polish company in Poland.
+The Type D permit is specifically for those who work in export services for a non-Polish company.

 Applying for a work permit for Poland

-Most employers apply for their employees' work permits on their behalf, as it is necessary for an employer to first establish an expat's 'permission to work' from a provincial government office, known locally as a voivode office.
-This application must also be made at the office in the district where the expat is to take up employment.
+Most employers apply for their employees’ work permits on their behalf, as it is necessary for an employer to first establish your ‘permission to work’ from a provincial government office, known locally as a Voivode office.
+This application must also be made at the office in the district where you are to take up employment.

-One restriction that many expats are unaware of is the fact that work permits in Poland are job- and employer-specific.
-Consequently, if an expat wishes to change employers while living in Poland, they will have to reapply for a work permit.
+One restriction that many people are unaware of is the fact that work permits in Poland are job- and employer-specific.
+Consequently, if you wish to change employers while living in Poland, you must reapply for a work permit.
+This reapplication process requires your new employer to initiate a new permit application on your behalf.

-Once 'permission to work' is granted by the voivode office, expats can apply for a formal visa at the Polish Consulate in their home country, or apply for a residency card within Poland.
+Once ‘permission to work’ is granted by the Voivode office, you can apply for a formal visa at the Polish Consulate in your home country or apply for a residency card within Poland.
+For non-EU citizens entering Poland for work purposes, you’ll typically need to meet minimum salary requirements.

-*Regulations for work permits are subject to change at short notice, and expats should consult their respective embassy or consulate for the latest details.
+Regulations for work permits are subject to change at short notice, and you should consult your respective embassy or consulate for the latest details.

 Further reading